 How often should you get IV therapy?

-Many people choose to get IV therapy as often as once a week or once a month.
+Many get IV therapy as often as once a week or once a month.
 You may need more frequent IV therapy for morning sickness or regular nausea.

 What are the side effects of IV therapy?

 Although rare, side effects of IV therapy include light bruising and soreness around the injection area.
-Some people may also experience a cool feeling in the arm, a metallic taste in the mouth, and a flushing feeling.
+Some people may also experience an incredible feeling in the arm, a metallic taste in the mouth, and a flushing feeling.

 Are there age requirements for IV therapy?